Continuous Calibration

 Overview

-The Continuous Calibration feature ensures your system always remains optimally calibrated, requiring no user intervention to maintain the tracking quality.
-It uses highly sophisticated algorithms to evaluate the quality of the calibration and the triangulated marker positions.
+The Continuous Calibration feature ensures your OptiTrack camera system always remains optimally calibrated, requiring no user intervention to maintain the tracking quality.
+Continuous Calibration uses highly sophisticated algorithms to evaluate the quality of the calibration and the triangulated marker positions.
 Whenever the tracking accuracy degrades, Motive will automatically detect and update the calibration to provide the most globally optimized tracking system.

 Key Features

-• Ease of use.
-This feature provides much easier user experience because the capture volume will not have to be re-calibrated as often, which will save a lot of time.
-You can simply enable this feature and have Motive maintain the calibration quality.
+Ease of use.
+This feature provides a much easier user experience because the capture volume will not have to be re-calibrated as often, which saves a lot of time.
+Simply enable this feature to have Motive maintain the calibration quality.

-• Optimal tracking quality.
-Always maintains the best tracking solution for live camera systems.
+Optimal tracking quality.
+Continuous Calibration maintains the best tracking solution for live camera systems.
 This ensures that your captured sessions retain the highest quality calibration.
-If the system receives inadequate information from the environment, the calibration with not update and your system never degrades based on sporadic or spurious data.
+If the system receives inadequate information from the environment, the calibration will not update.
+This ensures the tracking quality is more robust over time in noisy environments.
 A moderate increase in the number of real optical tracking markers in the volume and an increase in camera overlap improves the likelihood of a higher quality update.

 Requirements